ccoley/docker-ansible/README.md

 - `2.18`, `python3.8`, `latest`
 - `2.16`, `python2.7`, `python3.6` EOL, but kept around for use with managed nodes that only support Python 2.7 or Python 3.6
-- `2.10` EOL, but kept around for playbooks that still only work with classic Ansible
+- `2.10` EOL, but kept around for playbooks that only work with classic Ansible
-- `2.9` EOL, but kept around for playbooks that still only work with classic Ansible
+- `2.9` EOL, but kept around for playbooks that only work with classic Ansible

 ## Usage